arunofhyd/OmniSearch/latest_native.md

 		set musTargets to ""
 		set googleTargets to ""

+		if isResetCommand then
+			set isFirstRun to true
+		else
 			try
-			-- Check if file exists and read contents do shell script "test -f " & quoted form of prefsFile set cachedPrefs to do shell script "cat " & quoted form of prefsFile

-			if cachedPrefs is "" then
+				set cachedPrefs to do shell script "cat " & quoted form of prefsFile if cachedPrefs is "" then
 					set isFirstRun to true
 				else
 					set prefLines to paragraphs of cachedPrefs
 					set foundData to false

-				-- Parse the Key: Value structure safely repeat with p in prefLines
+					repeat with p in prefLines
 						if p starts with "Mode: " then set openMode to text 7 thru -1 of p set foundData to true
 						else if p starts with "Size: " then set windowSize to text 7 thru -1 of p else if p starts with "Apple Marketing: " then set mktTargets to text 18 thru -1 of p else if p starts with "Apple Music: " then set musTargets to text 14 thru -1 of p else if p starts with "Google: " then set googleTargets to text 9 thru -1 of p end if
 					end repeat

-				-- If the file didn't contain core keys, trigger setup if not foundData then set isFirstRun to true end if
+					if not foundData then set isFirstRun to true end if
 			on error
 				set isFirstRun to true
 			end try
+		end if

 		-- ==========================================
 		-- SETUP WIZARD
 		-- ==========================================
 		if isFirstRun then
-			tell application (path to frontmost application as text) -- Welcome Screen
-				set welcomeText to "Welcome to OmniSearch! 🚀" & return & return set welcomeText to welcomeText & "Let's quickly set up your preferences." set welcomeResponse to display dialog welcomeText with title "OmniSearch Setup (1/5)" buttons {"Skip (Use Defaults)", "Let's Go!"} default button "Let's Go!" with icon note
+			tell application (path to frontmost application as text) set welcomeText to "Welcome to OmniSearch! 🚀" & return & return set welcomeText to welcomeText & "Let's quickly set up your preferences." set welcomeResponse to display dialog welcomeText with title "OmniSearch Setup (1/5)" buttons {"Skip (Use Defaults)", "Let's Go!"} default button "Let's Go!" with icon note

-				-- Base Defaults initialized for Skip
 				set validMkt to {"Apple Marketing (en_US) 🇺🇸"}
 				set validMus to {"Apple Music (en_US) 🇺🇸"}
 				set validGoog to {"Google (en_US) 🇺🇸"}

-				if button returned of welcomeResponse is "Let's Go!" then -- Question 1: Open Mode
-					set modeOptions to {"1.
+				if button returned of welcomeResponse is "Let's Go!" then set modeOptions to {"1.
 New Window Update Tab (Default) 🪟", "2.
-New Window New Tab 🪟", "3.
-Same Window New Tab 📑", "4.
-Same Window Update Tab 🔄"}
+New Window New Tab 🗂️", "3.
+Same Window New Tab ➕", "4.
+Same Window Update Tab 🎯"}
 					set chosenModeList to choose from list modeOptions with prompt ("How would you like OmniSearch to open your searches?" & return) default items {item 1 of modeOptions} with title "OmniSearch Setup (2/5)" if chosenModeList is not false then
 						set chosenMode to item 1 of chosenModeList